sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: January 11, 2017 Wednesday

+**Today's Progress**: Worked on first exercise of JavaScript 30.
+Encountered some ES6 format.
+Took some time to figure out how to write it in Webstorm without it flagging it wrong code.
+Learned about different tags like <kbd> <audio>

+**Thoughts** got to keep it up

 ### Day 8: January 10, 2017 Tuesday
 **Today's Progress**: Did not work on  wikipedia project today instead I worked through some JavaScript exercises.
 I am in process of building a color game using JavaScript.